simeonqs/Evidence_for_vocal_signatures_and_voice-prints_in_a_wild_parrot/README.md

 	- classification keys for call types
 - ANALYSIS/CODE/final figures - supplemental.R
 	- generates the supplemental figures for the manuscript
+- ANALYSIS/CODE/additional figures - boxplot
+	- generates the supplemental figures with boxplots per call type
+- ANALYSIS/CODE/additional figures - PCA.R
+	- generates the supplemental figure with scatterplots for a few individuals
 - ANALYSIS/CODE/final figures.R
 	- generates the final figures for the manuscript
 - ANALYSIS/CODE/Luscinia - clips 2020.R